Book Layout Design using Adobe InDesign

 How book page numbering works for book layout design in Adobe InDesign

 All books begin on a right hand page.
-All right hand pages are numbered with Odd numbers: 1, 3, 5, etc. All left hand pages are numbered with Even numbers: 2, 4, 6, etc. Period.
+Right hand pages are numbered with Odd numbers: 1, 3, 5, etc. Left hand pages are numbered with Even numbers: 2, 4, 6, etc. Period.

 Go to the Front Matter file in the Book.
 Select the first page.
 On the main menu for to Layout > Numbering & Selection Options.
 A window will open.
 Make sure that Automatic Page Numbering is selected.
 Then go down to Style, and choose the lower case Roman numerals: i, ii, iii, iv.